-You can use Symbols just like any other control in Mockups.
-You can add them from the UI Library or Quick Add and move and arrange them with other controls in your mockups.
+You can use Symbols just like any other control.
+You can add them from the UI Library or Quick Add and move and arrange them with other controls in your wireframes.

 The primary difference is that the properties for the Symbol itself are limited, similar to other grouped controls.

 The big advantage is, of course, that any changes you make to your Symbols will update everywhere you use them.
 Read on to learn about editing Symbols.

 When you select a Symbol on the canvas, you'll see two Symbol properties in the Property Inspector: Break Apart and Edit Source.

 Break Apart breaks the connection between the individual controls inside the Symbol and the Symbol itself for the selected instance, meaning that it is no longer a Symbol (although the original Symbol remains intact).
 Any changes you make to a broken apart Symbol will not get updated elsewhere and any changes made to the Symbol will not update where it has been broken apart.